mo-sangha/book/chapters/4.typ

 Enlightenment in its full fruition.
 The taproot of conditioned existence, which is the conditioned self, has been uprooted.
 Appearances involving identity are liberated as luminosity unconfined by reification.
-The ignorance/confusion that initiates cyclic existence and the 12 links of dependent origination has been totally exhausted.
+The ignorance/confusion that initiates cyclic existence and the twelve links of dependent origination has been totally exhausted.
 One's mind is no longer fabricating mind-luminosity into the reifications of the elements.
 One is embraced within tathagatagarbha, the womb and absolute basis, which